alhan12/Tec_project/README.md

 Then clean and substitute the NaN-values using a k nearest neighbor algorithm.<br>
 The last part shows the correlation between the economy and environmental variables.<br>
-This ipython returns the csv file of the data obtained, and the correletion between the variables.<br>
+This ipython returns the csv file of the data obtained, and the correlation between the variables.<br>

 ![](https://github.com/alhan12/Tec_project/blob/main/correlation.png)
 ## Question 2
-This program make a Linear regression assuming that CO2 Emissions are the dependent variable, split the data into training and testing set.<br>
+This program makes a linear regression assuming that CO2 emissions are the dependent variable and splits the data into training and testing sets.<br>
-Supossed that there is an increase in GDP and applies and analyses the results.<br>
+Suppose that there is an increase in GDP, and then apply and analyze the results.<br>
-And returns the information into a interactives graph comparing the projected and current emission.
+And returns the information into an interactive graph comparing the projected and current emissions.
 ![](https://github.com/alhan12/Tec_project/blob/main/a.png)
 ![](https://github.com/alhan12/Tec_project/blob/main/b.png)
 ## Question 3
 This program adds more data into the csv file using the World Bank Data Library considering new environmental indicators.<br>
-Again, clean the data and add NaN values using the k nearest neighbor algorithm to sustite the values.<br>
+Again, clean the data and add NaN values using the k nearest neighbor algorithm to sustain the values.<br>
-Now, since the EV adoption was not avaible in the WBD, I used a similar variable (renewable energy percentage) since there is a negative correlation respect to CO2 emissions.<br>
+Now, since the EV adoption was not available in the WBD, I used a similar variable (renewable energy percentage) since there is a negative correlation concerning CO2 emissions.<br>
-I used and train a Linear regression and use it to predict what would happen to CO2 emissions if the renewable energy percentage increase. <br>
+I used and trained a Linear regression and used it to predict what would happen to CO2 emissions if the renewable energy percentage increased. <br>
 The program returns the interactive plots<br>

 ![](https://github.com/alhan12/Tec_project/blob/main/c.png)

-Since there is a new condition, the emissions should be always positive or at least zero, but many prediction does't hold this condition, so I cleaned the results and ploted only the countries what Linear regressions is valid.
+Since there is a new condition, the emissions should be always positive or at least zero, though many predictions do not hold this condition, so I cleaned the results and plotted only the countries where Linear regression is valid.
 ![](https://github.com/alhan12/Tec_project/blob/main/d.png)
 ## Question 4
-This program classifies the data through a binabary variable, uses a Random Tree classificator.
-It traing the algorithm with the data that we have collected in the question 3.
+This program classifies the data through a binary variable and uses a Random Tree classificator.
+It trains the algorithm with the data that we have collected in question 3.
 Here is the importance of features in CO2 emissions reduction.
 ![](https://github.com/alhan12/Tec_project/blob/main/features.png)
 ## Question 5

-This final part makes the assumption if a country where the renewable energy percentage is less than 10% and it increase the percentage by 50%, what would happen.<br>
+This final part assumes that in a country where the renewable energy percentage is less than 10% and increases the percentage by 50%, what would happen?<br>
 To predict the probability we use the classifier trained in the last problem, and the results are plotted in the interactive plot
 ![](https://github.com/alhan12/Tec_project/blob/main/e.png)

-The blue points represent the countries where is a high likelihood to decrease their CO2 emissions while the red points represent the countries where is not possible.<br>
+The blue points represent the countries where there is a high likelihood of decreasing their CO2 emissions while the red points represent the countries where is not possible.<br>
-So the plot shows that almost the half of the countries could decrease their CO2 emissions.
+So the plot shows that almost half of the countries could decrease their CO2 emissions.